bluddy/dc_balance_mod/readme.txt

 e.
 Masteries
 -------------
-Masteries in the vanilla game provide a big chunk of the damage of non-scaling skills.
+Masteries in the vanilla game provide a big chunk of the damage of linear skills.
 This means that without a mastery, those skills are useless.
 Now that I made non-scaling skills very powerful, there's no need to add great damage with a mastery.
 Masteries are now optional, giving mostly resistance and a small boost to all skills of the same kind.